-Teaspoon vs Tablespoon Difference
+Teaspoon vs. Tablespoon

 A TEASPOON, abbreviated as t or tsp, is a small spoon that is used to stir hot drinks, such as tea or coffee, and its capacity is 5mL.
 In contrast, a TABLESPOON, abbreviated as T, Tbl, or Tbsp, is a larger spoon that is used to serve and eat different foods, such as spaghetti or soup, and its capacity is 15mL.